WordPress/book/Content/Homeless/chapter-ui.md

 The first attempt to redesign WordPress' admin was in early 2005 by a team of designers who called themselves "Shuttle".
 A [mailing list was set up](http://lists.automattic.com/pipermail/wp-design/) where the group could communicate.
 The group comprised Michael Heilemann ([michael](http://profiles.wordpress.org/michael), Khaled Abou Alfa ([khaled](http://profiles.wordpress.org/khaled), Joen Asmussen ([joen](http://profiles.wordpress.org/joen)), Chris Davis ([chrisjdavis](http://profiles.wordpress.org/chrisjdavis), Joshua Sigar ([alphaoide](http://profiles.wordpress.org/alphaoide)], and Matt.
 They were joined later on in the process by Bryan Veloso ([Syni](http://profiles.wordpress.org/syni)).
 The aim of the group was to create a coherent brand for WordPress with a view to redesigning the admin.

 Early discussions are focused on WordPress' logo.
-In the early days the WordPress logo was some simple blue and black serif text.
+In the early days the WordPress logo was simply "WordPress" in the dante font.

 ![Original WordPress logo](../../Resources/images/design/wp-logo-old.png)